tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 The documentation notes the block is responsible for storing the value in the hash.
 Since we weren't explicitly doing that in our previous block, it seems it's expected behavior that the values aren't set.
 But how do we set them?

-Something else the documentation points out is the block will be passed the hash and they key requested.
+Something else the documentation points out is that the block will be passed the hash and the requested key.
 Previously, we weren't capturing the arguments passed into the hash.
 Below is an example where we capture the arguments and print out some information about them.

 ```ruby
 # in the block we receive `hash` and `key`